benstratton6/quantumResources/ErrorCorrection/errorCorrection_classical.md

 \end{equation}
 meaning the $\ket{0}_L = \ket{000}$ codeword is flipped to the $\ket{1}_L=\ket{111}$ codeword.
 A majority vote will therefore decode $\ket{1}_L$ without knowing an error as occurred.

+The repetition code is able to detect and then correct errors if the noise consists of only a single bit flip.
+It is able to detect errors if the noise consists of one or two bits flips.
+Hence, for singular errors it is an error correcting code, whilst for one or two errors it is an error detecting code.

 ### Code Distance

 This distance of a code is the minimum numbers of errors that will change one codeword to another.
 Alternatively, the distance of a code is the minimum number of errors that will go undetected.